LexBwmn/NeuroModel/README.md

-NeuroModel - 2025 Version - Alexa
+NeuroModel - 2025 Version -
 **WILL BE UPDATED SOON**